awmleer/reto/docs/get-started.md

 </Provider>
 ```

-By using the `useStore` hook, you can retrieve the store "instance" in components, and also, subscribe to its changes.
+By using the `useStore` hook, you can retrieve the store "instance" in components, and subscribe to its changes.

 ```jsx
 import {useStore} from 'reto'